 What efforts do you make to keep the culture of Kashmir alive?

 I am a proud Kashmiri and I do not leave any opportunity to emphasize that.
 I try to contribute in my own little ways.
 Starting with the food habits and lifestyle.

 The first language I taught my son was Kashmiri.
 It is the only language we use at home.

 I follow all the customs that have been a part of my Kashmiri upbringing.
-I continue to wear my Dhaejhoor even while travelling abroad.
+I continue to wear my Dhaejhoor even while traveling abroad.
 My Dhaejhoor attracted a lot of attention initially, people would ask me about this piece of jewelry.
-Now I am sure lot of Italians, French, American, Koreans, Chinese and Taiwanese know that it signifies me being married.
+Now I am sure a lot of Italians, French, Americans, Koreans, Chinese, and Taiwanese know that it signifies my being married.

-We celebrate Haerath, Pann , Khache Mavas and all the other festivals with the same customs that has been passed down the generations.
+We celebrate Haerath, Pann , Khache Mavas, and all the other festivals with the same customs that have been passed down the generations.

 We have spoken on many aspects except your initial education.
 Share details about our school journey.

-During my school and Collge days I was very active in the extra curicular activities.
+During my school and college days, I was very active in extracurricular activities.
 I was the School Head Girl in Apeejay and won a lot of awards at school and State level in Debate and Poetry recitation/writing etc.